-The project grew out of preliminary research funded by Templeton World Charity Foundation (TWCF) which was headed by Canon Professor David Wilkinson, Professor Tom McLeish, the Rt Revd Dr Richard Cheetham (Bishop of Kingston) and Dr Rebecca Bouveng.
+ECLAS grew out of preliminary research funded by the John Templeton Foundation and then a major project funded by the Templeton World Charity Foundation (TWCF) and was headed by Revd Professor David Wilkinson, Professor Tom McLeish, and the Rt Revd Dr Richard Cheetham (Bishop of Kingston).

 This project identified a lack of confidence on the part of a number of senior church leaders (selected both from the Church of England and some parachurch organizations) in discussing and/or engaging with science.

 The current phase of the project began in January 2020 with an additional £3.4million of funding from Templeton Religion Trust.

 By equipping senior church leaders through conferences, expert advice, and original research, and expanding scientific literacy via our Science for Seminaries and Scientists in Congregations awards, ECLAS will positively influence all levels of church leadership in the UK in their engagement with science.